 §746.3205.
 Must caregivers stay awake while supervising children during nighttime care?

 Yes.
-Caregivers supervising children during nighttime care must be awake and supervising the children at all times, as specified in §746.1205 of this title (relating to What does Licensing mean by "supervise children at all times"?).
+Caregivers supervising children during nighttime care must be awake and supervising the children at all times, as specified in §746.1205 of this chapter (relating to What responsibilities does a caregiver have when supervising a child or children?).

 TITLE 26 HEALTH AND HUMAN SERVICES